voidstar240/aircraft-sim/README.md

 Build the HW2_424 Project.
 The built executable is located in the `build\<CONFIG>-<PLATFORM>\bin\` directory.
 If you want to move this file ensure to move `SDL2.dll` and `map.bmp` with it.

+## Dependencies

+SDL2 is the main dependency of this project.
+This project ships with all the required SDL2 dependencies for ease of building.
+Therefore, there is no need to install SDL2 on your system to build this program.